BOLD – Build Opportunities to Leverage and Develop your career

 Committee Co-Chairs Raleigh Mayer and Maura Regan

 The unique event settings and customized formats designed by this Committee attract existing, prospective and former members of the FWA, along with past FWA Distinguished Speakers, Annual Dinner Honorees and Dais Members.
 Participants appreciate the concept of intimate, invitation-only events where senior-ranking professionals have an opportunity to network with their peers.
-This FWA committee is not open to the general FWA membership.

 Past events include: private museum tours; backstage tours; intimate gatherings with renowned , designers, chefs and musicians; as well as roundtable discussions with corporate leaders.